miguelrosso/vy_reflect/README.md

 ## building
 vy_reflect makes extensive use of `inline static`s which were introduced in c++17. it is perfectly possible to back-port the code to work in older standards but that would require manual intervention.

-there is a code example under `test/`. in linux, you can build by running `test/build_test.sh`. there are a bunch of warnings still in need of addressing but the thing does compile and run. the test build products will be generated in `test/build/`.
+there is a code example under `test/`. in linux, you can build by running `test/build_test.sh` (or the .batch file on windows). there are a bunch of warnings still in need of addressing but the thing does compile and run. the test build products will be generated in `test/build/`.